sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - portability: evaluation of the easines of the translation of the code to other posible platforms or architectures.
  - reliability: evaluation on the trusth of the proper behavior of the system
  - dependability: evaluation of the dependability of the system (let's say this is: how much confidence you can have in it)
+ - grade of loose coupling: evaluation of the structure of the code implementation.
  - scalability: ability to add elements to the system.
  - memory & storage: amount of memory needed, types of memory in hw (flass, eeprom, volatie)
  - data processing volume & load stress: performance under peaks of data